hulanbv/hulan-eslint-config-package/readme.md

 # Hulan ESLint Config Package

-This repository contains typings such as interfaces and enums for Hulan ESLint Config.
+This repository the global ESLint Configuration for all Hulan projects.

 ## Installation